raleel/Mythras-Imperative/Mythras-Imperative.md

 ### Insight (INT+POW)

 Insight is the ability to read or intuitively define another's verbal and non-verbal behaviour (such as body language or the manner of speech) to establish their motives and state of mind.
 Insight is used to determine whether someone is telling a lie (and it can be opposed by the other person's Deceit skill), or to predict how someone feels about a particular situation.
-Insight can equally be applied to particular situations as well as other people: is that tavern a haven for trouble?
+Insight can equally be applied to particular situations as well as other people: Is that tavern a haven for trouble?
 Could the bandits be planning an ambush in the nearby hills?

 ### Locale (INT x2)